 If you are purchasing a Single Trip policy, it's most likely that you're only travelling to one country but if you are travelling to more than one, let us know where you are going and these will all be displayed on your travel insurance schedule.
 For annual multi trip policies we split the world up into a series of regions and all you need to tell us is which region the country you're travelling to is in.
 The regions are:

 To keep our prices low, we don't bloat your policy with cover that most people don't need.
-However, we do offer a range of options for those that do want some specific types of cover including Winter Sports Cover (Ski and Snowboard) and Gadget Cover.
+However, we do offer a range of options for those that do want some specific types of cover including Winter Sports Cover (Ski and Snowboard), Cruise, and Extended Gadget Cover.
 If you add these options, you'll have to pay a little more but in return you'll get additional benefits that specialise in a given area.
 For more information, see our Options page.

 As described earlier in this guide, your Travel Insurance policy is essentially a series of policy benefits (also known as Cover Levels) that provides cover for a variety of scenarios related to travelling.
 The Benefits Guide provides a complete list of benefits that you'll find on Puffin Insurance policies